17 Ancient Metagenomic Pipelines

 In this tutorial, we will use the same data and aim to replicate the steps taken in the De Novo assembly chapter.
 It is important to note that generally, de novo assembly, is very computational intensive.
 In many cases it will not be able to run a de novo assembly on a standard laptop, therefore some of the parameters used here have been tweaked to get the pipeline runable on powerful laptop level machines.

-Make sure once you’ve finished, change back into this chapter’s directory with
+Make sure once we’ve finished, change back into this chapter’s directory with the following.

 cd /<path>/<to>/ancient-metagenomic-pipelines